655 W. Baltimore Street BRB 5-029

 Meredith, AL and Johnson, JE (2000).
 Negative autoregulation of MASH1 expression in CNS development.
 Developmental Biology 222: 336-346.

 Horton, S, Meredith, AL, Richardson, JA, and Johnson, JE (1999).
 Correct coordination of neuronal differentiation events in ventral forebrain requires the bHLH factor MASH1.
 Molecular and Cellular Neuroscience 14: 355-369.

 Boluyt, MO, O'Neill, LO, Bing, OHL, Meredith, Al, Crow, MT, and Lakatta, EG (1994).
 Alterations in cardiac gene expression during the transition from stable hypertrophy to heart failure.
 Circulation Research 75(1): 23-32.

-- 2018 Molecular Devices Women in Science Award for registration at the Ion Channels Gordon Research Conference at Mt.
+- 2018 Molecular Devices Women in Science award, Ion Channels Gordon Research Conference at Mt.
 Holyoke, MA.

 - S&R Foundation Ryuji Ueno Award for Ion Channels or Barrier Function Research (2011) - The American Physiological Society

-- Maryland Outstanding Young Scientist of the Year (2008) - The Maryland Science Center
+- Maryland Outstanding Young Scientist of the Year and Allan C. Davis Medal (2008) - The Maryland Science Center

 - Ida M. Green Award (1999) - Cecil and Ida Green Foundation